-As of February 29, 2016, the Company has three stock-based compensation plans, which are described in Note 10 to the consolidated financial statements.
+As of May 31, 2016, the Company has three stock-based compensation plans, which are described in Note 10 to the unaudited consolidated financial statements.
 The Company's third stock-based employee compensation plan became effective December 1, 2011 as approved by the Board of Directors and approved by the stockholders at the 2012 Annual Meeting.
-The Company recognized approximately \$252,000 and \$191,000 for the three months ended February 29, 2016 and February 28, 2015, respectively, of stock-based compensation expense.
+The Company recognized approximately \$136,000 and \$54,000 for the three months ended May 31, 2016 and May 31, 2015, respectively, of stock compensation expense.
+The Company recognized approximately \$388,000 and \$245,000 for the six months ended May 31, 2016 and May 31, 2015, respectively, of stock compensation expense.

 The Company recognizes stock-based compensation based on the fair value of the related awards.
 Under the fair value recognition guidance of stock-based compensation accounting rules, stock-based compensation expense is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of service-based vesting condition and performance-based vesting condition stock option awards is determined using the Black-Scholes valuation model.
 For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the graded-vesting method.
 To value awards with market-based vesting conditions the Company uses a binomial valuation model.
-The Company recognizes compensation cost for awards with market-based vesting graded-vesting basis over the derived service period calculated by the binomial valuation model.
+The Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period calculated by the binomial valuation model.
 The use of these valuation models involve assumptions that are judgmental and highly sensitive in the determination of compensation expense and include the expected life of the option, stock price volatility, risk-free interest rate, dividend yield, exercise price, and forfeiture rate.
 Forfeitures are estimated at the time of valuation and reduce expense ratably over the vesting period.